 OBJECTION #11: “Christendom’s liturgical offerings seem to be pretty traditional in some ways, but in other ways, not enough, if that makes sense.
 Don’t you like attending the Extraordinary form of the Mass (the traditional Latin Mass)?
-It appears that it is only offered 4 days a week, and only sometimes on a Sunday.
+It appears that it is only offered 2 days a week, and never on Sundays.
 How is that going to meet your liturgical needs?”

 RESPONSE #11: Christendom offers many offerings when it comes to the liturgy.
-We have the Ordinary form in English and Latin, as well as the Extraordinary form.
-We offer three Masses each day M-F, and then two Masses on Saturday, and one Mass on Sunday.
-The EF Mass is offered 4 times throughout the week, and once a semester on Sunday.
-For those who wish to go to the EF Mass every Sunday, the local parish (just 4.8 miles away from campus) offers it every Sunday at 12:30 pm, and many students travel to town to attend it.
-In general, though, our liturgical celebrations tend toward the traditional side, in that we use incense, patens, ring bells during Mass, and many kneel for Communion while receiving on the tongue.
+We have the Ordinary Form in English and Latin, as well as the Extraordinary Form.
+We offer two Masses each day M-F, and then two Masses on Saturday, and two on Sunday.
+While the schedule may change slightly from semester to semester, the EF Mass is generally offered 2 times throughout the week on campus.
+For those who wish to go to the Traditional Latin Mass every day, the Traditional Latin Mass is offered every day between Christendom’s chapel and the local parish (St. John’s, 4.8 miles away) and many students travel to town to attend it.
+In general, though, our liturgical celebrations tend toward the traditional side, in that we use incense, patens, ring bells during Mass, and many kneel for Communion at an altar rail while receiving on the tongue.
 Our music at Mass is either Gregorian chant or sacred polyphony, and the pipe organ is generally the only musical instrument used (sometimes we have had violins or trumpets accompany the choir – but this is a rarity).

 OBJECTION #13: “Christendom College likes to remind everyone all of the time that they don’t take Federal funds.
 But the bad thing about that is that you won’t get a very good financial aid package, or loans, and it will cost you way more to attend there than it would another college with Federal aid.
 You should definitely take it off your list of top colleges.”

 RESPONSE #13: While it is true that Christendom does not accept Federal funds, this in no way means that we do not have robust financial aid offerings.
-Christendom offers loans, grants, scholarships, and other forms of aid that enables students to afford Christendom.
+Christendom offers loans, grants, scholarships, and other forms of aid that enable students to afford Christendom.
 One of the biggest differences between schools that take Federal aid and Christendom is that when you get a loan for college, you are indebted to the Federal government, whereby, if you get a loan when you attend Christendom, in general, Christendom is the one lending you the money.
 Sometimes, though, families choose to get outside loans from non-government, private banks, and that’s fine too.
 In short, if someone wants to attend Christendom, money is not normally the thing that stands in the way.
-Christendom has the unique Scholarship Price Match Program, which takes money out of the equation, and allows families to focus on what is most important.

 OBJECTION #14: “If Christendom’s education is so good, why aren’t they ranked in U.S. News & World Report or Forbes or the Princeton Review and such?
 If they are not in those secular magazines, their education must not be very rigorous and their academic profile must be pretty weak.”